HarshGupta-283104/GITDEMO/DailyPractice.md

 git push [alias] [branch] # Transmits local branch commits to the remote repository branch. git pull # Fetches and merges commits from the tracking remote branch.

+git stash # Saves modified and staged changes. git stash list # Lists the stack order of stashed file changes. git stash pop # Applies the changes from the top of the stash stack. git stash drop # Discards the changes from the top of the stash stack.